Bestune B70: Second generation (2014–2019)

 The second generation Bestune B70 was launched onto the market in May 2014.
 It is based on the same platform as the second generation Mazda6.
-The engines of the second generation B70 includes a 108 kW 2.0 liter (LF) engine and a 120 kW 2.3 liter (L3) engine.
-The engine options were dropped in 2012 and replaced by an 1.8 liter (ET3) engine shared with the B50 developed by FAW.
+The engines of the second generation B70 includes a 108 kW 2.0 litre (LF) engine and a 120 kW 2.3 litre (L3) engine.
+The engine options were dropped in 2012 and replaced by an 1.8 litre (ET3) engine shared with the B50 developed by FAW.

 The design of the second generation Bestune B70 was also done by Giorgetto Giugiaro.